AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/brand-portal-faqs.md

 **Ans.** The functionality is by design, the viewer users are not permitted to share link for collections as they have limited privileges due to which they cannot add users to create a share link.
 It is a known issue that the share link for collections is currently visible to the viewer users.
 This issue will be fixed in the upcoming release, the option to share link for the collections will not be available to the viewer users.
 -->

-**Question : Je ne parviens pas à publier les ressources du dossier de contribution de Brand Portal vers Experience Manager Assets après la mise à niveau vers Adobe Developer Console.
+**Question : Je ne suis pas en mesure de publier les ressources du dossier de contribution depuis Brand Portal vers Experience Manager Assets après la mise à niveau vers Adobe Developer Console.
 Mon instance d’auteur se trouve sur Experience Manager Assets 6.5.4.
-Quelle pourrait en être la raison ?**
+Quelle peut en être la raison ?**

-**Réponse :** Oui, il existe un problème connu lors de la publication des ressources du dossier de contribution vers Experience Manager Assets 6.5.4 via Adobe Developer Console.
+**Réponse :** Oui, un problème connu se produit lors de la publication des ressources du dossier de contribution dans Experience Manager Assets sur AEM 6.5.4 via Adobe Developer Console.

-Le problème a été corrigé dans Experience Manager Assets 6.5.5.
-Vous pouvez mettre à niveau votre instance Experience Manager Assets vers le dernier Service Pack et [mettre à niveau vos configurations](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65) sur Adobe Developer Console.
+Le problème a été corrigé dans la version 6.5.5 d’Experience Manager Assets.
+Vous pouvez mettre à niveau votre instance Experience Manager Assets vers le Service Pack le plus récent et [mettre à niveau vos configurations](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html?lang=fr#upgrade-integration-65) sur Adobe Developer Console.

 <!--
 Broken link of download hotfix, comment out this section until we have the latest URL.